ElderBass/Employee-Tracker/MYREADME.md

 ## Contributing

-If you wish to contribute to the repository, here's what you need to know:
+If you wish to contribute to the repository, fork it to your machine from GItHub and do with it what you will.

 ## Questions

-See more projects by this creator on GitHub:  https://github.com/ElderBass
+See more projects by this Seth on GitHub:  https://github.com/ElderBass

-For any questions, please email the creator at:
+For any questions, please email Seth at:

     zygster11@gmail.com